CobayaSampler/cobaya/DEVEL.rst

 So, in order not to have tag parameters or hard-code their routes, the only option left is that each likelihood and theory can tell us which parameters it understands.
 There are a number of possible ways a likelihood or theory could do that:

-- If it is defined as a Python function (an *external* likelihood, in our terminology), we can use *introspection* to get the possible arguments (which will need to be *keyword* arguments, since parameters are *named*).
+- If it is defined as a Python function (an *external* likelihood, in our terminology), we can use *introspection* to get the possible arguments.
 Introspection for output parameters is a little more complicated (see note below).
 - For *internal* likelihoods and theories (i.e. more complex classes that allow more flexibility and that have no function to inspect), we need either:

   + to keep a *list* of possible input/output parameters